Skip to main content

 failed to initialize TEE: error while getting quote info from AESMD: aesm: error 30

-Ensure you have all required SGX driver libraries installed as listed in either DCAP Attestation or EPID attestation sections.
+Ensure you have all required SGX driver libraries installed as listed in DCAP Attestation section.

 Permission Denied When Accessing SGX Kernel Device